GeirSmestad/VolViz/README.md

 * Refactoring parts of long files into separate classes
 * Refactor different rendering algorithms to different shader files
 * Make transfer function editor more performant.
 (Do a profiler run?)
+* Extract texture loading in GPU renderer to common helper methods
+* Rename GPU renderer class to something more descriptive

 ### Software renderer

-* Exponential refinement after view has been selected & not interacted with for a bit
-* Performance improvements.
-Memoization table for voxel lookup?
-Deferred gradient calculation?
 * HSV interpolation rather than RGB interpolation

 ### Misc

-* Fix slightly wonky rotation if convenient
+* Fix slightly wonky rotation, if convenient
-* Some pictures for my GitHub page
+* Some pictures for this GitHub page

+### Bugs

+* Fix memory leak somewhere in the rendering (likely during loading GPU resources each frame)